List of Spy × Family characters: Forger family

 An unnamed spy from Westalis with extraordinary combat, memory, and information processing capabilities.
-As a master of disguise, he uses various faces and names for each mission, though he is generally known by his code name "Twilight."
+As a master of disguise, he uses various faces and names for each mission, though he is generally known by his code name "Twilight".
 His most recent mission, Operation Strix, requires him to enroll a child in the prestigious Eden Academy to approach a prominent figure in Ostania's warmonger political party, Donovan Desmond.
 He subsequently camouflages himself as "Loid Forger", a psychiatrist at Berlint General Hospital, to create a false family by adopting Anya and marrying Yor, although he is ignorant of their hidden identities and talents.
-He recently succeeded in making a brief contact with Donovan Desmond, although it yielded minimal results due to Desmond's inscrutable and enigmatic personalities.
+He recently succeeded in making a brief contact with Donovan Desmond, although it yielded minimal results due to Desmond's inscrutable and enigmatic personality.

 Loid possesses many talents and skills in espionage and the other roles he has to play in his missions.
 Although he appears manipulative and pragmatic when accomplishing his missions, he slowly reveals his soft side to his family, and as time passes, he grows to care for them genuinely, although he outwardly does not admit it.

 As revealed later in the story, Twilight used to live with his parents in Luwen, Westalis, a town close to the Ostanian border.
-He lost his mother and close friends when the war started, his father's whereabouts are unknown.
-He enlisted to the army and was recruited by Westalian Intelligence Agency to be trained in espionage under Sylvia Sherwood.
+He lost his mother and close friends when the war started, and his father's whereabouts are unknown.
+He enlisted in the army and was recruited by Westalian Intelligence Agency to be trained in espionage under Sylvia Sherwood.
 At some point during his espionage career, he trained Nightfall and instilled her perfectionist and emotionless personality, which has lasted until now.